apache/cloudstack-documentation/source/releasenotes/about.rst

 Apache CloudStack |release| is a 4.17 LTS minor release with over 150 fixes and improvements since the 4.17.0.0 release.
 Highlights include:

+• Support for Ubuntu 22.04 LTS as management server and KVM host
 • Improvements for System VM storage migration on KVM
 • CKS cluster upgrade enhancements
 • Several network and VPC related fixes especially related IPv6 and perimissions